GroupWorld.net Conference Room Help

 Using the Audio/Video Conferencing

-The conference room can support up to 4 users by default, each with video and/or audio.
+The conference room can support up to 3 users by default, each with video and/or audio.
 More users can be supported if the room is configured to have a single presenter user.
 If you have enabled your webcam, your preview window will appear at the top, with the audio controls underneath.
 The other users will appear in the windows to the bottom.
+If you see a message saying "Video Disabled" instead of seeing yourself, it just means that the room you are in has been configured to not have video.

 Your video is transmitted automatically to the other users.
-By default the frame rate is set to 10 frames per second.
-This can be changed in the configuration files on the server.
+By default the frame rate is set to 4 frames per second and increased to 8fps when speaking.
+This can be configured when the room is created.

 Audio is only transmitted to the other users when you are speaking.
 The recording circle (under the video preview window) should light up red when you are speaking and your voice is being transmitted, and it should be white when you stop speaking.
-If this does not happen, you may need to adjust your microphone volume.
+If this does not happen, you may need to adjust your microphone volume up or down.
 You will also see the red bar under your video window move to the right when you are speaking - generally it should move about 30-50% to the right if your microphone volume is adjusted correcty.
-Alternatively you can use "push-to-talk" mode: simply untick "Auto Transmit Voice".
-Then simply click and hold the left mouse button on the circle when you want to speak.
+Alternatively you can use "push-to-talk" mode: simply untick "Auto Transmit Voice", then click and hold the left mouse button on the recording circle when you want to speak.

 Audio/Video Troubleshooting

-Echos - echos are an indication that there is feedback (the speech is coming out of a user's loudspeakers and entering their microphone).
-This can be solved by ensuring that all users use headsets rather than loudspeakers.
-If this is not possible, the problem can be reduced by ensuring that all users untick "Automatic Recording", and use push-to-talk.
+Echos - delayed echos are an indication that there is feedback (the speech is coming out of a user's loudspeakers and entering their microphone).
+In general, if you hear a delayed echo of your own voice, it means there is feedback from the other user's microphone (i.e. their voice is coming out of their speakers and into their microphone again).
+This can be solved by ensuring that all users use headsets or headphones rather than loudspeakers.
+If this is not possible, the problem can be reduced by ensuring that all users untick "Auto Transmit Voice", and use push-to-talk.

 Video Delays - if you experience very large delays in seeing another user's video (more than a few seconds), it generally means that one of the users has insufficient bandwidth (usually the person sending the video).
 Check the client system requirements for more info.

-If you still experience problems, or you have any questions that are not covered here, feel free to contact us.
+If you still experience problems, or you have any questions that are not covered here, feel free to contact us for support.